walnut-john/cda-project-summer2021/README.md

 ## Purpose
 Repository for CDA project for skin cancer image classification.
-The project goal is to
+The project goal is to correctly classify skin lesions with high accuracy using machine learning models.

 ## Install Instructions
 1. Clone Repo with below command.